 Frigid temps in fact never kept me from exploring the area at all.
 Oddly, the one time I found myself stuck indoors was during a freak “heat wave” when temperatures rose above freezing.
 The snow melted and then, overnight, when the mercury fell once more, that slush turned into ice.
 Fairbanks Real Estate Appraisal Courses

 While it was a balmy 20 something degrees outside with the sun shining, the city of 50,000 or so residents and even the four military installations nearby including massive Fort Wainwright, also lovingly known as Fort Frostbite, came to a standstill due to treacherous road conditions.
-Talent Cloud Staffing
+Remote Staffing

 When the ice was once again covered with snow and as long as I was properly bundled up, I was eager to face the elements.

 Enjoying the Alaskan outdoors is easy in Fairbanks, and you don’t have to go far to take advantage of it.
 In fact, the Wedgewood Resort, where I stayed during my visit, operates the Wedgewood Wildlife Sanctuary that offers 1.5 miles of trails in a boreal forest – just steps away from the hotel.

 On a winter day, you may have the whole place to yourself, unless you are lucky to see an owl, hare or moose.
 (Careful with those temperamental moose, though.)
 The satisfying crunch that my boots made on the snowy paths and the occasional falling of snow from a distant branch were the only sounds to be heard in this peaceful place.

 Adjacent to the sanctuary are even more nature exploration options at the Creamer’s Field Migratory Waterfowl Refuge.
 This was a family-run dairy since the days of the Alaskan Gold Rush when Fairbanks was established in the early 1900s.
 (Creamer was the name of the dairy’s owners.)